New World First Bus: Retirement of brand

 Bus enthusiasts at the last NWFB trip during the early morning on 1 July 2023.

-In August 2020, along with Citybus, NWFB was sold to the Bravo Transport consortium, made up of private equity firm Templewater Bravo, Hong Kong-listed investment holding company Hans Energy and Ascendal Group.
+In August 2020, NWFB, along with Citybus, were sold to the Bravo Transport consortium, made up of private equity firm Templewater Bravo, Hong Kong-listed investment holding company Hans Energy and Ascendal Group.

 In July 2022, Bravo Transport announced that it would be retiring the NWFB brand, with operations merged into Citybus when the next franchise commenced on 1 July 2023.
 In July 2023, the brand was retired.

 Fleet

-As at July 2022, the fleet consisted of 650 buses.
-NWFB operated four depots at Heng Fa Chuen, Wong Chuk Hang, Tseung Kwan O and West Kowloon.
+As of July 2022, the New World First Bus fleet consisted of 650 buses.
+NWFB operated four depots in Heng Fa Chuen, Wong Chuk Hang, Tseung Kwan O and West Kowloon.